JitsuJournal/API/README.md

 Google's [Gemini models](https://ai.google.dev/gemini-api/docs/models) are being used throughout the LLM service functions for their low-to-free costs and large input/output token limits.
 Additionally, their [Gen AI library](https://github.com/googleapis/python-genai) for developers has an interface that makes it really easy to generate structured outputs with the help of [PyDantic models](https://docs.pydantic.dev/latest/).

-As shown in the diagram above, we use the following models:
+We use the following models:
 - [Gemini-2.0-flash-lite](https://ai.google.dev/gemini-api/docs/models#gemini-2.0-flash-lite): Used in step 1 to 5 (except 2).
 This model was chosen for its fast response and high input token limit.
 - [gemini-2.5-flash-lite-preview-06-17](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-flash): Smartest free model (as of Jul 2, 2025).
-Currently being used only for generating a hypothetical answer to the users jiu-jitsu problem.
+Currently being used only for generating a hypothetical answer to the user's jiu-jitsu problem.
 - [text-embedding-004](https://ai.google.dev/gemini-api/docs/models#text-embedding): Used for creating embeddings of tutorials and generated solutions to facilitate RAG.

 ## API